Listen to this fascinating interview with the founder of the non-profit Canary Academy Online.

-Each and every week HomeSchool ThinkTank shares two podcast episodes with you.
-Start your week off right with our Mindset Monday’s series that’s all about mindset.
+Each and every week, HomeSchool ThinkTank shares two podcast episodes with you.
+Start your week with our Mindset Monday series.
 Later in the week, we share another episode that’s all about homeschooling, parenting, and education.

 Listen to this podcast interview with the founder of Canary Academy Online, Nasiyah Isra-Ul.
 At the time of this interview, Nasiyah was only 19 years old.

 As a dual-credit homeschooled high school student, Nasiyah applied for the Be-More Grant through the National Society of High School Scholars.
 As one of many high school and adult competitors from around the world, Nasiyah won the competition.